 When the cost of both brand name and generic levothyroxin skyrocketed two years ago, the first thing I did (after complaining loudly to the pharmacist, although it wasn’t his fault) was look at the Food and Drug Administrations’s (FDA) website.

 Following the Economics 101 rule of supply and demand, the sudden price increase of a drug is usually due to a shortage.
-Sometimes ingredients are difficult to find, or a quality control issue has limited the supply.
+Sometimes ingredients are difficult to find, or … read on

 The Doctor Mole skin cancer detection app